Choi Hung station

-Choi Hung (彩虹) is a station on the Hong Kong MTR in Ngau Chi Wan.
+Choi Hung is a station on the Hong Kong MTR in Ngau Chi Wan.
 The station is named after the nearby Choi Hung Estate, a public housing estate.

 History

 Contract 206 for the construction of this station was awarded to Paul Y. Construction (now Paul Y. Engineering).
 Choi Hung station was opened when the Kwun Tong line became operational on 1 October 1979.

 Livery

-The station's livery is navy blue with stripes of the colours of the rainbow, as Choi Hung in Cantonese means "rainbow".
+The station's livery is deep blue with stripes of the colours of the rainbow, as Choi Hung in Cantonese means "rainbow".